OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 ### **STEP 1**: Access Ravello Image via VNC

 For this lab, Oracle GoldenGate and the Oracle Database sources and targets are contained within one Ravello Cloud image that you will be assigned to.
-All user interactions will be through a browser (Firefox or Chrome) and VNC Client (TigerVNC is recommended) that is installed on your laptop, which was a prerequisite for this workshop.
+All user interactions will be through a browser (Firefox or Chrome) and VNC Client (TigerVNC is recommended) that should be installed on your laptop since it was a prerequisite for this workshop.
 This will be used to connect to your Ravello Cloud image.

-**Your instructor will provide the Ravello DNS and IP address for your image**
+**Note: Your instructor will provide the Ravello DNS and IP address for your image**

-In this step you will use VNC client to connect with Oracle 18c database environment(Ravello image), to get started with the installation of Oracle GoldenGate Mircoservices Architecture.
+In this step you will use VNC client to connect with Oracle 18c database environment (Ravello image), to get started with the installation of Oracle GoldenGate Mircoservices Architecture.

 -	Log in to the Ravello image of your assigned host, using TigerVNC.
 -	In the VNC server field, enter the hostname assigned to you by the hands-on lab staff and port 5901 e.g. {hostname or IP}:5901 , then press Connect.